rust-lang/prev.rust-lang.org/faq.md

 ### Is there an easier way to do error handling than having `Result`s everywhere?
 </a>

 If you're looking for a way to avoid handling [`Result`s][Result] in other people's code, there's always [`unwrap()`][unwrap], but it's probably not what you want. [`Result`][Result] is an indicator that some computation may or may not complete successfully.
 Requiring you to handle these failures explicitly is one of the ways that Rust encourages robustness.
+Rust provides tools like the [`try!` macro][TryMacro] to make handling failures ergonomic.

 If you really don't want to handle an error, use [`unwrap()`][unwrap], but know that doing so means that the given code will cause the entire process to panic on failure, which is usually undesirable.

 <h2 id="concurrency">Concurrency</h2>